 2. Aloe Vera Gel

-Aloe vera gel contains aloesin, a compound that inhibits tyrosinase activity (2).
+Aloe vera gel contains aloesin, a compound that inhibits tyrosinasei XIt is a copper containing enzyme present in plants and animals that catalyzes the formation of melanina and other pigments. activity (2).
 This can help in preventing excessive pigmentation on your skin.
 It can also hydrate the skin in the surrounding area and make it supple.

 What You Can Do: Take a teaspoon of aloe vera gel and massage it into the affected area.
 Leave it on overnight and wash it off in the morning.
 You can follow this every night until the dark circles fade.